Multipole decomposition of gravitational lensing: Lensing by bodies of arbitrary composition

 Similarly to (\ref{eq:eik-ph-axi*}), we isolate the contribution of the STF multipole moments to the total phase shift $\varphi(\vec b)$ in (\ref{eq:eik-ph-shift}).
 This allows us to present the eikonal phase shift $\xi_b(\vec b)$, expressed via the STF multipole moments, as {}

 which is the generalization of the eikonal phase shift (\ref{eq:eik-ph-axi*}).
 Note that, as opposed to (\ref{eq:eik-ph-axi*}), expression (\ref{eq:eik-ph2}) is given for a lensing object that is characterized by an arbitrary mass distribution.
-This is our main result.
-It allows us to describe gravitational lensing by the most general compact mass distribution.
+This is a key result.
+Together with (\ref{eq:B2-ext}), it allows us to describe gravitational lensing by the most general compact mass distribution.